Selected Cards

 Forest Walk

-Forest Walk was the card that this project was derived from.
-Initially I wanted it to be free standing but I realized later on that I needed something to hold the frame together.
-The fidelity on this card was achieved with masking each layer and slowing the laser speed to ensure clear line cuts.
+Initially I wanted this card to be free standing but, I realized later on that I needed something to hold the frame together.
+The idea was a snowy walk in the forest surrounded by woodland creatures.

 CanalHuis

-Inspired by Emi Hazlett I designed these houses to be combined together as a line of houses.
-I designed the cards to be scored and folded by hand, as the scored joints got rid of the paper creases created by engraving.
+Inspired by Emi Hazlett I designed these houses to be combined together as a row of canal houses from Amsterdam.
+I designed the cards to be scored and folded by hand.

 Quiet as A Mouse

-Learning how to design a free standing shadowbox was a bit of a challenge, but the quickness and nimbleness of mice made it all worth it.
+Learning how to design a free standing shadowbox was a bit of a challenge.
 Paper kerfing was measured with calipers before designing the stands.
 I used the old bellows style cameras as inspiration for the card sub-units.
 In the end, I ended up gluing together the pieces for a more cohesive final look.

 Albers Ornament